Kwamekwantwi/IT-Helpdesk-Flow/README.md

 To User: Sends an immediate "Acknowledgment Receipt" to improve user experience and reduce "follow-up" inquiries.

-Smart CC Logic: Automatically CCs the Security & IT (sit@kowri.app) alias on all outgoing alerts for visibility.
+Smart CC Logic: Automatically CCs the Security & IT (itdeprtmnt@kowri.app) alias on all outgoing alerts for visibility.

 🛠️ How It Works
 The script is triggered on every Form Submit event: